apache/apisix-dashboard/docs/deploy.md

 ## Run

-1. According to your local deployment environment, check the related configurations in `api/conf/conf.json`, modify those variables if needed.
+1. According to your deploy environment, check the related configurations in `api/conf/conf.json`, modify those variables if needed.

 Example: